ValdikSS/GoodbyeDPI/README.md

 It handles DPI connected using optical splitter or port mirroring (**Passive DPI**) which do not block any data but just replying faster than requested destination, and **Active DPI** connected in sequence.

-**Windows 7, 8, 8.1 and 10** with administrator privileges required.
+**Windows 7, 8, 8.1, 10 or 11** with administrator privileges required.

 # How to use